theonize/rediscovering_the_bible/episode/zimrat/come as you are.md

 # Come As You Are (23/30)

 What is the central doctrine espoused by the song?
-6 6pt ~ God's redemption is available to all people; no prerequisites.
+6 God's redemption is available to all people; no prerequisites.

 Does it mention the God of the Bible?
 2
-2pt ~ no, but it uses biblical phrases that historically pertain to Yahweh and mentions _sin_ which associates it with biblical Christianity
+  No, but it uses biblical phrases that historically pertain to Yahweh and mentions _sin_ which associates it with biblical Christianity

 Evangelion 3
-2pt ~ has a gospelish message but does not mention Jesus' sacrifice as the way nor mentions the exclusivity of that way.
+  Has a gospelish message but does not mention Jesus' sacrifice as the way nor mentions the exclusivity of that way.

 Is it followable?
 6